Darth-Apple/BAM/readme.txt

 -------------------------------------------------------

  - Manage unlimited announcements on ANY page of your forum.
- - Six included colors and styles for announcements.
+ - Seven included colors and styles for announcements.
 You can create additional styles if you desire.
  - Announcements can be now be dismissed by users!
 Configurable on a per-announcement basis.
  - Display announcements globally, on the forum index, on specific boards, or anywhere else you desire.
  - New: Alternatively, paste a link to any specific page (thread, profile, or otherwise) to display your announcement on.